| 2001 walks | 2002

 We stopped for a few minutes for our lunch break

-After lunch we continued along this track to a junction at map ref.
+After lunch we continued along the track across the fields

 Track leading to Wetwang Grange